 Sometimes projects are small scale but provide tangible benefits over traditional approaches.
 Stadtrad Hamburg is a successful digitally enabled bike-sharing project in Germany, the Delhi state government in India runs an app called Swachh Delhi, or Clean Delhi, that enables citizens to upload photos of illegally dumped rubbish.

-Such crowdsourced data can be very useful in the drive to improve a city’s day-to-day functioning and the smartphone is likely to underpin many smart city insights and services in future.
+Such crowdsourced data, ideally combined with 3D geoinformation, can be very useful in the drive to improve a city’s day-to-day functioning and the smartphone is likely to underpin many smart city insights and services in the future.

 The building blocks of smart cities